On Computing the Elimination Ideal Using Resultants with Applications to Gr\"obner Bases: Introduction

-We focus on the case of ideals given by two generators in two variables.
-Geometrically this means two plane algebraic curves.
-The reason is that in the case of bivariate ideals, the elimination ideal is principal and this is crucial for a large part of our investigation.
-We consider ideals given by two generators, so that we only have to deal with one resultant (the resultant of these two polynomials).
-Section~\ref{elim} deals with the problem of finding the factors of the generator of the elimination ideal.
-We relate the variety of the resultant with the projection of the variety of the ideal and we give a sufficient condition in term of the vanishing of the resultant for the projection of the variety of the ideal to coincide with the variety of the elimination ideal.
+In Section~\ref{sec:elim}, we focus on the case of ideals~$I$ generated by two polynomials.
+In this setting, it is natural to consider the resultant of the two polynomials with respect to one of the variables.
+We recall some well-known results in elimination theory, and provide an affine version of the result linking the variety of the resultant and the projection of the variety of the ideal~$I$.
+The main result, Corollary~\ref{cor:eliminationisprojection}, shows that, if the resultant is not identically zero, the variety of the elimination ideal and the projection of the variety of the ideal coincide.

-In Section~\ref{multi} we exmaine the relation between the multiplicity at an intersection point of two affine plane curves, namely the multiplicity of a certain factor of the resultant of two polynomials, and the multiplicity of the corresponding factor in the elimination ideal generator.
-We provide examples in which the behaviour of these two multiplicities exhibit some unexpected (for us) phenomena.
-We propose a conjecture about a sufficient condition for the difference between these two numbers to be strictly positive.
+In Section~\ref{sec:mult}, we examine the relation between the multiplicity of each factor of the resultant of two polynomials, and the multiplicity of the corresponding factor in the generator of the first elimination ideal.
+In \cite{lazard} Lazard gave a structure theorem for the minimal lexicographic \gb of a bivariate ideal generated by any number of polynomials, which reveals some of the factors of the generator of the elimination ideal.
+We provide examples exhibiting possible behaviour of these two multiplicities.

-Our motivation to consider the elimination problem was \gb computation.
-Although there are incremental algorithms for \gb computation, e.g., F5 \cite{f5}, the induction is on the number of polynomials in the basis.
-Our goal is an incremental algorithm for \gb computation by use of resultants, performing induction on the number of variables.
-A sketch of such an algorithm appeared in \cite{RZposter}.
-A short description of the method and its benefits is given in Section~\ref{future}.